Värska

 Värska (Verska) is a small borough (alevik) in Setomaa Parish, Võru County in southeastern Estonia.
 At the 2021 Census, the settlement's population was 414.
-It's the most populous village of the Parish.
+It is the most populous village of the Parish.
+It is famous due to its bottled mineral water known as Värska Vesi.

 History

-Värska was first historically mentioned in 1585.
-Värska is the birthplace of poet Paul Haavaoks (1924–1983).
+Värska was first mentioned in written sources in 1585.
+Värska is the birthplace of the poet Paul Haavaoks (1924–1983).

 Geography

-Värska is located in the east of Võru county, near the border with Russia, 70 km southeast of Tartu.
-The town is in front of the Gulf of Värska, a dependency of Pskov Lake.
+Värska is located in the east of Võru County, near the border with Russia, 70 km southeast of Tartu.
+The town stands on the Gulf of Värska, part of Lake Pihkva.

 Landmarks

-The parish is associated with the Seto Museum of Farming, opened in 1998.
+The parish is associated with the Seto Museum of Farming, which opened in 1998.
 Also located in southern Värska in the village of Verhulitsa is the holy tree Verhulitsa Laudsi Pettäi.